Alexander Flores

-Alexander Flores (born August 9, 1990) is an American professional boxer.
+Alexander Flores (born August 9, 1990) is an American professional boxer who competes in the heavyweight division.

 Professional career

 Boxing career

-On August 18, 2011, Flores took out the veteran Serhiy Karpenko by K.O.
-This bout was held at the Orange County Fairgrounds in Costa Mesa, California.
+On August 18, 2011, Flores defeated Serhiy Karpenko by third round knockout at the Orange County Fairgrounds in Costa Mesa, California.

+Unbeaten in his first 14 professional fights, he faced Charles Martin for the vacant WBO-NABO heavyweight title at Barker Hangar in Santa Monica, California, on April 16, 2014.
+He lost by knockout in the fourth round.

+Flores took on former WBO heavyweight champion Joseph Parker at Horncastle Arena in Christchurch, New Zealand, on December 15, 2018, suffering a third round knockout defeat.

+He was knocked out just 45 seconds into the first round by Luis Ortiz at Microsoft Theater in Los Angeles, California, on November 7, 2020.
+After the fight the California State Athletic Commission withheld Flores' $80,000 purse while an investigation took place into a possible lack of effort on his part.
+However, he was eventually cleared of any wrongdoing and his payment was released.

 Triller Triad Combat

 On November 27, 2021, Flores faced MMA fighter Matt Mitrione in a boxing vs MMA card promoted by Triller.
 Flores won the fight via unanimous decision.